 I recently read about the effectiveness of a painless, non-invasive treatment called the VitalStim Therapy System.
 This therapy uses small electrical currents to stimulate the muscles responsible for swallowing.

 The electrodes cause the muscles to contract and help to strengthen the muscles to work correctly.
 The therapist will also direct the patient to do some swallowing exercises to retrain the patient to effectively swallow.
 The therapy is painless.

-You can read more about swallowing problems in elderly, and find a therapist who is trained to use the VitalStim Therapy System at their website.
-You can read more about this therapy at the website, and check with your doctor if you believe that you have symptoms of swallowing difficulty.
+You can read more about swallowing problems in the elderly and find a therapist trained to use the VitalStim Therapy System at their website.
+You can read more about this therapy at the website, and check with your doctor if you believe you have swallowing difficulty symptoms.

 Results have been good for patients who have recovered their swallowing abilities after stroke, radiation therapy and chemotherapy, and even bouts of aspiration pneumonia.

 Some patients have been able to begin to eat a regular diet instead of only soft food or thickened liquids.
 Others have also been able to speak more audibly and converse at normal voice volumes after therapy.